turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### Pull Requests

-* Each person must submit at least 1 pull request to their group mates for feedback
+* Each pull request should include significant / helpful feedback and conversation
 * Each pull request that you did NOT submit must be reviewed by every other team member, individually
-* Each pull request should include significant / helpful feedback and conversation
 * No pull request may be merged before it has been reviewed, and must not be merged by the person who submitted it

 ### Inheritance & Refactoring

 * Identify redundant code in your classes and opportunities for DRYing it up
 * Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior
-* Refactor **across** your classes to create a parent class that others inherit methods from as appropriate
+* Refactor **across** your classes to create a parent class that others inherit methods from as appropriate **OR** be able to defend your choice for *not* using inheritance.

 ### Accessibility

 * You must be able to tab through your app and use it without a mouse
-* Your app must still be viewable when tested with a colorblind extension
+* Your app must still be usuable when tested with a colorblind extension
-* You must score as close to 100% in an Accessibility Audit as possible.
-Be prepared to explain any accessibility audits your application is failing (you'll need to deploy to GH pages for this).
+* You must score as close to 100% as possible with the "Lighthouse Accessibility Audit" (you'll need to deploy to GH pages for this).
+Be prepared to explain any accessibility audits your application is failing.
-* Your HTML must be written semantically
+* Your HTML must be written semantically and ARIA tags should be used (ONLY if needed / appropriate)

 ### User Testing / UI
 * Test out the application manually and file errors for any UI or UX issues you can find
 * Fix UI / UX problems.
-If a display feels hard to use, think about how you can remake it
+If a display feels hard to use, think about how you can remake it (wihout changing the original design of the app)
 * Your app should be fully responsive from mobile devices - tablets - laptops - large monitors

 ### Extensions
 * Create and implement a new feature for your application (run this by instructors first).
 * Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
-* Create a video of you navigating through your app via a keyboard and screen reader.
+* Create a video of your team navigating through your app via a keyboard and screen reader.
-* Implement an animation using SASS
+* Implement an animation using CSS and SASS

 ### Strategies for Success